ryraut/ryraut.github.io/index.md

 ## Research interests

-I am interested in understanding general principles of holistic brain function.
-I take a data-driven approach toward elucidating the basic, intrinsic laws that govern how the activity of neural populations evolves over multiple spatial and temporal scales.
-The goal of this approach is to make use of the resources and opportunities available in the present, data-rich era, to develop stronger theoretical frameworks for systems neuroscience.
+I am interested in understanding general principles of brain function.
+Despite the intractable number of interacting components, one invariably observes coordinated and orderly dynamical processes occuring within the brain at various spatial and temporal scales.
+I take a data-driven approach toward elucidating basic, governing laws of these spatiotemporal dynamics, capitalizing on the resources and opportunities available in the present, data-rich era.
+The goal of this approach is to build a context in which to understand activity patterns associated with specific behaviors or functions, thus developing stronger and more general theoretical frameworks for systems neuroscience.

 ## Publications